AirGrid/docs/docs/publishers/README.md

 2. The AirGrid platform would create a unique ID for your audience, for example `G7ajY1`.
 3. We then automatically create a mapping of `"Holiday Intenders" == "G7ajY1"`, in AppNexus.
 4. As users interact with your site we begin to build your audience, and assign the audience ID.
-5. Prebid is passed the audience ID into a specific field `bids.params.keywords.edgekit`.
+5. The header bidder is passed the audience ID into a specific field.
 6. The audience is now targetable via PMP deals in real time.

+We currently support **Prebid** & **Index Wrapper** as a method for monetising audiences programatically, continue to either section below depending on your wrapper of choice!

-### Bidder Params
+### Prebid Integration

 You will need to tweak the JavaScript in your page header to pass targeting key value pairs via the AppNexus [bidder params](http://prebid.org/dev-docs/bidders#appnexus) which Prebid exposes.